Support to prepare for assessments and tests that form part of a schools’ admissions process to ensure success!

 ISEB Common Pre-test | CAT4 | UKISET | NWEA MAP | ISEE | 11+ | Oxford Placement Test

-Our assessment does not measure how much a student has learned, but focuses instead on a student’s ability to display cognitive abilities associated with academic success.
+Our assessments do not measure how much a student has learned, but focus instead on a student’s ability to display cognitive abilities associated with academic success.

-Our mock test is designed to familiarise students with the online format, style and content of this multiple-choice test so they feel confident and prepared for the actual assessment.
+Our various tests are designed to familiarise students with the online format, style and content so they feel confident and prepared for the actual assessment.